Indentured Servants

 NPS/Harpers Ferry Center

-In the colonial period, Annapolis and Baltimore were major ports of entry for indentured servants from Europe.
-The Ridgelys purchased indenture contracts for at least 300 servants between 1750 and 1800.
+In the colonial period, Annapolis and Baltimore were major ports of entry for forced laborers called indentured servants from Europe.
+The Ridgelys purchased indenture contracts for at least 300 people between 1750 and 1800.
 Most of these servants had been convicted of crimes in England and Ireland.
-They traded hard labor and passage for a fresh start in the New World when their contract was over.
+For many, their “crime” was being impoverished.
+Those in poverty were unwanted in England and therefore were convicted of minor crimes such as vagrancy.
+They traded prison time for hard forced labor and passage the New World, where hopefully, when their contract was over, they could have a fresh start.
 Yet nothing could make up for the fact that these men and women were an ocean away from home, friends, and family.

 Painting depicting what the Northampton ironworks would have looked like.